gaf3/cnc-forge/GitHub.md

 way I'm more likely to release a updated forge without it looking for a developing branch I've long since deleted when I merged a Pull Request.

-Alternativeluy, you check out code to the `daemon/repos` directory, matching the Repo path like `gaf3/test-forge` CnC Forge will pull code from there instead of fetching it remotely.
+Alternatively, you check out code to the `repo/` directory, matching the Repo path like `gaf3/test-forge` CnC Forge will pull code from there instead of fetching it remotely.
+Furthermore, if you have a `forge/` in your checked out Repo in `repo/` it'll load and use all the forges in that directory.
+Changes here are immediatley refelcted in the local running CnC Forge.
+No need to reload anything.

 This can save a lot of development time without having to constantly commit.